pharo-contributions/OSSubprocess/README.md

 process closeAndCleanStreams.
 ```

 There are many things to explain in this example.
 First of all, we are not using the API `#runAndWaitOnExitDo:` and so certain things must be done manually (like retrieving the contents of the streams via `#upToEnd` and closing and cleaning streams with `#closeAndCleanStreams`).
 Now you get a better idea of what `#runAndWaitOnExitDo:` does automatically for you.
-The reason we are not using `#runAndWaitOnExitDo:` and instead the low level API, is to have a `Halt halt` while running the process so that you can confirm yourself the existance of the files used for the streans, as explained next.
+The reason we are not using `#runAndWaitOnExitDo:` and instead the low level API, is to have a `Halt halt` while running the process so that you can confirm yourself the existence of the files used for the streams, as explained next.

 With the methods `#redirectStdinTo:`, `#redirectStdoutTo:` and `#redirectStdoutTo:` the user is able to set a custom stream for each standard stream.
 The received stream could be either a `StandardFileStream` subclass (as is the result of `'/tmp/customStderr.txt' asFileReference writeStream`) or a `OSSPipe` (as is the result of `OSSVMProcess vmProcess systemAccessor makeNonBlockingPipe`).